 Software development is by no means a child's play.
 It is all about writing long and intricate codes and then testing these complex codes to guarantee flawless and uninterrupted performance.
 Testing is a major feature of writing successful codes.
-Any cost cutting in testing phase will lead to a malfunctioning software which is the surest way to disaster.
+Any cost-cutting in the testing phase will lead to a malfunctioning software which is the surest way to disaster.
 In this article, we shall discuss a unique testing technique known as Negative Testing.

 Negative Testing is a technique wherein the response of the software is evaluated when unexpected parameters are entered.
 In simpler terms, during Negative Testing, the performance of the application is tested using invalid data inputs.
 For example, numbers are entered in alpha-numeric fields and vice-versa.
 Similarly, skipping mandatory fields can also be a part of this test.
 In an ideal scenario, during such times, the application should show the error "Invalid data input".

-Characteristics of Negative testing
+Characteristics of Negative Testing:

 Here, we are providing, some of the key features of the negative testing, which may be seen, as under:

-- This type of testing, evaluates a software product, against the failed conditions.
+This type of testing, evaluates a software product, against the failed conditions.

-- It, is done, to ensure the stability of a software product, after being encountered with the input values, beyond the limit/scope or with the invalid input data.
+It is done, to ensure the stability of a software product, after being encountered with the input values, beyond the limit/scope or with the invalid input data.

-- Generally, the task of carrying out the negative testing, is being executed, by a tester.
+Generally, the task of carrying out the negative testing is being executed, by a tester.

-- It is, used, to assess the potential security breaches and exceptional handling mechanism.
+It is, used, to assess the potential security breaches and exceptional handling mechanism.

 Quite often Negative Testing is also known as Error Path Testing or Failure Testing.
 The aim of this type of testing is to ensure suitable and optimum software performance even when the user behaves irrationally by entering invalid and inappropriate data.
 The idea is to help the user correct his or her error while entering incorrect data and guiding them to identify and rectify the said mistake.
 This makes for a stronger and more user-friendly application.
 As such, every software development firm that wishes to have a strong and competent software needs to undertake rigorous Negative Testing as well.